 Not all abnormally presenting babies can be born vaginally.
 Many require delivery via c-section.
 It is important that a c-section is ordered as quickly as necessary.

+What is shoulder dystocia?
 Shoulder dystocia occurs when a baby’s shoulders cannot pass beyond the mother’s pubic bone.
 This is often due to the baby’s size, and sometimes the baby’s position.
 Shoulder dystocia is more common in baby’s who are in the breech position.

 Shoulder dystocia places infants are at risk of injury to their upper extremities, such as brachial plexus injuries, or trauma-related injuries if delivery assistance tools are used.
 Mothers are at risk for uterine rupturing and hemorrhaging.